Marsimplodation/tiny-ecs/README.md

 ## Planned features

-* Ability to register Systems with parallel execution to get the S of ECS
+* Ability to register systems with parallel execution to get the S of ECS

 ---